AIP GEN 3.3

 - Meteorological conditions and the existence of non-routine MET products;

-- Changes to serviceability of navigation facilities, for example RAIM
+- Changes to serviceability of communication facilities or navigation facilities, for example RAIM

 - Change to serviceability of communications facilities